 History

-The Northeast Minneapolis Farmers Market (NEFM), notably the first community-based farmers markets in the city, is a non-profit organization that was started in 2000 as a gathering place to raise funds and community support for the Eastside Food Co-op (EFC).
-The market was designed to be a way for the co-op to help build relationships with growers, meat producers, and neighborhood associations and organizations.
+The Northeast Minneapolis Farmers Market (NEFM)—one of the city’s first community-based farmers markets—is a nonprofit organization founded in 2000 as a gathering place to raise funds and community support for the Eastside Food Co-op (EFC).
+The market was created to help the co-op build relationships with local growers, meat producers, and neighborhood organizations.

-When EFC opened its storefront in 2003, the NEFM became its own entity and was supported by the neighborhood and local businesses.
-Being the closest market for many northern suburbs, the NEFM was able to provide a broad range of services to the community.
-We provide a weekly space for local non-profit organizations, children’s activities, and live music.
-Four annual fundraising events have flourished throughout the years, making the NEFM a place for our guests to celebrate the summer and fall seasons and the community spirit of the market.
+When EFC opened its storefront in 2003, NEFM became an independent organization, supported by neighborhood residents and local businesses.
+As the closest farmers market for many northern suburbs, NEFM has grown to offer a wide range of services and programming for the community.
+Each week, the market provides space for local nonprofit organizations, children’s activities, and live music.
+Four annual fundraising events have flourished over the years, making NEFM a place where guests come together to celebrate the summer and fall seasons—and the vibrant community spirit of the market.

-The NEFM seeks to reflect the neighborhood in which we are located and make quality food and experiences available to people of all ages, ethnicities, and socio-economic positions.
-Along with a focus on sustainability and building a zero waste environment, the NEFM is dedicated to bringing local and organic food choices into the community and will continue to be a vibrant piece of Northeast Minneapolis.
+NEFM strives to reflect the neighborhood it serves and to make quality food and experiences accessible to people of all ages, cultures, and socioeconomic backgrounds.
+With a strong focus on sustainability and zero-waste practices, NEFM is dedicated to bringing local and organic food choices to the community and remaining a vibrant part of Northeast Minneapolis.

-NEFM was named by City Pages as one of the top ten farmers markets in the Twin Cities, top five by Minnesota Monthly, and one of the best farmers markets in America by The Daily Meal.
+NEFM has been recognized by City Pages as one of the top ten farmers markets in the Twin Cities, named a top five market by Minnesota Monthly, and listed among the best farmers markets in America by The Daily Meal.